JaleelehAlnsour/2-tier-website-on-AWS/setup.md

 - **Scaling Policy:**
   - Scale out if CPU > 70%
   - Scale in if CPU < 30%

+---

+## 8. Route 53
+1. Create Hosted Zone for your domain.
+2. Add Record
+     Type: A or CNAME
+     Target: ALB DNS name
+3. Wait for DNS propagation (~minutes)
+4. Access your website using the domain name

+---

 ## 9. Verification
-1. Open browser
+1. Open browser → go to your domain (Route 53)
-2. Verify page shows: *“Welcome to 2-Tier Website”*
+2. Verify page shows: “Welcome to 2-Tier Website”